 This is the first in our series of blogs taken from our new session Adapting Agile.
-This session is part of Emergn’s VFQ & Agile Learning Pathway.
-You can order the session booklet if you want a physical copy of the book, complete with activities, case studies and full research notes.
+This session is part of Emergn’s VFQ Agile Practitioner Pathway.
+You can order the session book if you want a physical copy of the book, complete with activities, case studies and full research notes.

 A commitment to improve the outcomes